fubark/cyber/docs/docs.md

 ```

 ### Default field values.
-When a field is omitted in the record literal, it gets initialized to its [zero value](#zero-values):
+When a field is omitted in the initializer, it's assigned to its [zero value](#zero-values): *This feature will be removed in favor of explicit default values.*
 ```cy
 var node Node = .{value=234}
 print node.next    --> Option.none